dsccommunity/DscResource.Base/source/WikiSource/Getting-started.md

     <#
         This method can be overridden if resource specific property normalization is needed.
-The parameter properties will contain the properties that was assigned a value.
+The parameter properties will contain the properties that are assigned a value.
     #>
     hidden [void] NormalizeProperties([System.Collections.Hashtable] $properties)